vishwandoshi/Members-only-blog-website/README.md

 # Built with
 This section consist of list of major frameworks that were used in our project.
 Additionally add-ons/plugins are mentioned in the acknowledgements section.
 Here are a few examples.

-Javascript
+% Javascript
-CSS
+% CSS
-MySQL
+% MySQL
-php
+% php
-Bootstrap
+% Bootstrap
+% Ajax

 # Website preview
 1. Home page